 What happens when absolutely everything seems blurry no matter how far or how close it is to your eye?
 This could mean you have astigmatism, a common refractive error.

 But don’t worry, no matter the type of astigmatism or whether or not you were born with it, there are options.
 We’ve got a couple of fixes for you to keep your astigmatism from taking over your vision.

 What Is Astigmatism?

 Put simply, astigmatism occurs when the eyes are not completely round.
 An eyeball should be just that, a ball.
 They should be perfectly round.
 Do you want to know a secret?
 Almost no one’s eyes are perfectly round.
 So technically, we’ve all got a bit of astigmatism.

 However, the problematic vision that comes with astigmatism is only obvious in severe cases where the eye is shaped more like a football.
 In this case, the light entering your eye is bent unevenly in several different directions.
 A round eyeball will bend the light evenly for a clear view.
 When it isn’t bent evenly, you’ll see blurry.

 The major symptom of astigmatism is blurred vision.
 Not just sometimes blurred vision, which you may accidentally attribute to eye strain or just fatigue, but all the time blurred vision.
 If you wake up with blurry vision every morning, you may have astigmatism.

 Causes and Types

 The exact cause of astigmatism is actually unknown.
 Most people are born with the vision condition because it can be hereditary.
 Knowing your family history is important to help diagnose and treat your astigmatism.

 There are two types of astigmatism: regular and irregular.
 Regular astigmatism is the most common type where the eye is shaped like a football or the back of a spoon.
 Irregular astigmatism refers to the eye having no symmetry at all.
 The shape is almost completely random.

 To know if you have astigmatism for sure, you’ll need to pay your eye doctor a visit for an eye exam.
-The exam to test for astigmatism is simple.
+The exam to test for it is simple.